aws-samples/amazon-redshift-udfs/README.md

 ./testFunction.sh -t python-udfs -f "f_ua_parser_family(varchar)" -c $CLUSTER -d $DB -u $USER -n $SCHEMA
 ```

+## Pull Requests

+> Pull requests will be tested using a Github workflow which leverages the above testing scripts.
+Please execute these script prior to submitting a pull request to ensure the request is approved quickly.
+When executed in the test enviornment the [RedshiftRole](#redshift-role) will be defined as follows.
+You can create a similar role in your local environment for testing.

 ### Redshift Role
-The following permission should be added to your `$REDSHIFT_ROLE` policy to ensure Lambda UDFs can invoke the Lambda Function and in order for uploaded libraries to access the uploaded `*.whl` files located in s3.
+These privileges ensure the UDF can invoke the Lambda Function as well as access the uploaded `*.whl` files located in s3.
 ```json
 {
     "Version": "2012-10-17",